raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 currently using for any other active operation on this connection.
-For the purposes here, a MESSAGE ID is in use in this DSO Session if the initiator has used it in a request for which it is still awaiting a response, or if the client has used it to setup state that has not yet been deleted.
+For the purposes here, a MESSAGE ID is in use in this DSO Session if the initiator has used it in a request for which it is still awaiting a response, or if the client has used it to setup a long-lived operation that has not yet been cancelled.
-For example, state could be a Push Notification subscription {{?I-D.ietf-dnssd-push}}
-or a Discovery Relay interface subscription {{?I-D.sctl-dnssd-mdns-relay}}.
+For example, a long-lived operation could be a Push Notification subscription {{?I-D.ietf-dnssd-push}} or a Discovery Relay interface subscription {{?I-D.sctl-dnssd-mdns-relay}}.

 Whether a message is acknowledged or unacknowledged is determined only by the specification for the Primary TLV.